aquasecurity/tracee/docs/docs/events/builtin/man/security/stack_pivot.md

 ## DATA FIELDS

 **syscall** (*int32*)
 : The syscall which was invoked while the stack pointer was outside the stack.
-The syscall name is parsed if the `parse-arguments` option is specified.
+The syscall name is decoded if the `decoded-data` option is specified.
 This argument is also used as a parameter to select which syscalls should be checked.

 **sp** (*trace.Pointer*)
 : The stack pointer value at the time of syscall invocation